river-wind/CarNDT2P3_KidnappedVehicle/README.md

 # Other thoughts

 This project relied heavily on translating equations to code, which proved somewhat difficult.
 While the code itself is not complex, understanding the meaning of the formulas discussed in the lessons was the most time consuming step.
-How the data structure fit those formulas, how to address individual or groups of data points without encountering unexpected errors was the real challenge.
-In one case, a seemingly easy solution to finding a minimum distance "nearest neighbor" landmark by simply keeping track of the closest landmark during the calculation step and updating it whenever the current landmark proved closer than the previously saved value, resulted in a seg fault which was not easily resolved.
-Instead, replacing that login with the function calls distance(), begin(), and end() find the nearest neighbor after the fact was a faster solution to the problem.
+How the data structure fits those formulas, and how to address individual or groups of data points without encountering unexpected errors proved to be the real challenge.

+In one case, a seemingly easy solution to finding a minimum distance "nearest neighbor" landmark (keeping track of the closest landmark during the calculation step, updating it whenever the current landmark proved closer than the previously saved value) resulted in a seg fault which was not easily resolved.
+Instead, replacing that logic with the standard library and Vector function calls distance(), begin(), and end() to find the nearest neighbor after the fact was a faster solution to the problem.

+In another, the resampling method was relatively simple in pseudocode, but the suggestion to rely on std::discrete_distribution provided a solution so simple it was hard to avoid.
+By simply building a new Vector resampled_particles from the original particles Vector, picking particles based on the discrete distribution of the existing particle weights, the final resample code was even simpler than the pseudocode which preceded it.